Nancy School: Impact

 The research and theories produced by the Nancy School have had a great impact on our society today.
 Multiple research studies have shown that these techniques are safe and effective in certain situations.
-D. Barrett stated that it is also "becoming clear that the skills one needs to respond to hypnosis are similar to those necessary to experience trance-like states in daily life."
-According to K. Cherry, "the technique has also been clinically proven to provide medical and therapeutic benefits, most notably in the reduction of pain and anxiety.
+In 2001, Diedre Barrett stated that it is also "becoming clear that the skills one needs to respond to hypnosis are similar to those necessary to experience trance-like states in daily life."
+According to Kendra Cherry, "the technique has also been clinically proven to provide medical and therapeutic benefits, most notably in the reduction of pain and anxiety.
 It has even been suggested that hypnosis can reduce the symptoms of dementia."
 Various articles and research indicate that hypnosis can affect people differently depending on their state of mind.
 Experiments today have given us enough information to show that hypnosis and the power of suggestion can help with certain problems in daily life; whether it be trying to quit smoking or to relieve the pain of consistent headaches.

 There were many influential people in the history of psychology that have been themselves influenced by the Nancy School and the concept that it believed in.
 With this influence many of these psychology figures have been able to accomplish great things for psychology.
 These figures include, but are not limited to: